How to Apply

 - Statement: Why Do I Want to Study Abroad - (This is a Statement that you provide- see Application Instructions that are included with the Common Application)

 - Transcript Request form AND transcripts from ALL undergraduate institutions you have attended.
-This form, available from this website only, releases your transcript to OIE for your application.
+This form, available from this website only, releases your transcript for WU and transcripts you have provided to the WU Registrar from other schools to OIE for your application.
 See instructions and Transcript Request for further information.

 - Faculty Recommendation Form